jasonbender-c3x/Catpilot/replit.md

 - Forward Collision Warning (FCW)
 - Lane Departure Warning (LDW)

-### What is The Pond?
+### What is The Pound?

-The Pond is a web-based management interface that allows users to:
+The Pound is a web-based management interface that allows users to:
 - View driving statistics
 - Manage device settings and toggles
 - Access error logs and screen recordings